 Review of the comprehensive needs assessment provided by the school revealed the absence of a systematic approach to the assessment's completion.
-Specifically, we found no evidence that the school's strengths and needs were identified or prioritized for future action.
-Instead, the assessment seemed to be the school's planning document that outlined improvements it wanted to implement.
-The desired improvements, however, were not tied to any needs, weaknesses, or underlying causes of deficiencies.
-In fact, by nature, improvements do not need to address deficiencies.
-In contrast, a comprehensive needs assessment should systematically identify and examine needs, as well as prioritize corrective actions associated with each need that had been identified or the cause of that need.
+Specifically, we found little evidence that the school's strengths and needs were identified and prioritized for future action.
+Instead, the assessment seemed to be the school's planning document, outlining improvements, which were not always tied to any needs, weaknesses, or underlying causes of deficiencies.
+A comprehensive needs assessment should systematically identify and examine needs, as well as prioritize corrective actions associated with each need identified or the cause of that need.